RamisUrban/RamisUrban.github.io/06ZhangGarden.md

 ## Acknowledgement
 The concept and design are co-authored by the whole deisgn team.
 The visualisations above are co-created by the team.
-The video is created by Jiaqi Wang based on the models by the group.
+The video is created by Jiaqi Wang based on the group model.